cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/Git to ISPW Integration - The ISPW YAML Configuration File.md

 The YAML configuration file **must** contain the following path mappings:

 - path -  The file path of the project, such as \MYFILE\COB).
 This path applies to any nested paths unless it’s defined separately, such as \MYFILE\COB\SOURCE.

+  **Note:** ISPW/Eclipse also supports using Java pattern matching.
+Pattern matching uses special characters to create a glob pattern and then relative path names can be compared against that pattern.
+Refer to **Java Pattern Matching** below.

 - types - The YAML configuration file **must** contain the following two types:

 - fileExtension - The file extension type for each path mapping (such as cob or clst)
 - ispwType - The ISPW type for each path mapping (such as COB or CLST)

 The YAML configuration file may **optionally** contain the following types:
 - cics - A ‘Yes’ or ‘No’ value indicating whether the source contains CICS